 Advisory Circle of Educators - Terms of Reference

 The Advisory Circle of Educators (ACOE) is mandated to provide advice to Elections Canada:

-- provide advice on specific educational resources and initiatives; and
+- on specific educational resources and initiatives; and

-- provide advice on best ways to ensure uptake by educators and key stakeholders across the country.
+- on best ways to ensure uptake by educators and key stakeholders across the country.

-At the invitation of EC, ACOE members serve as advisors for civic education programming developed by EC for schools.
+At the invitation of Elections Canada, ACOE members serve as advisors on programming in civic education that the agency develops for schools.

-More specifically, ACOE members will advise on the development of new educational resources and specific programs.
+More specifically, ACOE members advise on the development of new educational resources and specific initiatives.

-ACOE members will be expected to advise EC on relevant changes or developments in their educational communities, on curriculum development and on professional development opportunities in their communities.
+ACOE members are expected to advise Elections Canada on relevant changes or developments in their educational landscapes, on curriculum development, and on opportunities in professional development in their communities.

-ACOE members will advise on the effective promotion of EC civic education initiatives in schools across Canada and raise awareness with their colleagues via existing provincial/territorial education and interjurisdicational networks and in First Nations schools.
+ACOE members advise on best practices and help increase the effective promotion of the agency's initiatives in civic education in schools across Canada; and raise awareness among their colleagues through provincial or territorial education and interjurisdictional networks, including among Indigenous learners and in First Nations schools.

-Members shall be appointed for a term of three years, beginning in September 2017 and ending in June 2020.
-Should a member need to retire, a replacement will be found.
+Members are appointed for a term of three years, beginning in June 2023 and ending in June 2026.
+Should a member need to withdraw, a replacement will be found.
 Members may have the opportunity to stay beyond their term in order to maintain continuity of the committee.

 Membership and chair

 ACOE members are invited as experts and participate in a personal capacity.
-They are selected based on their expertise in teaching social studies or a related subject at any level, and with a balance of expertise in civic literacy, developing curriculum, developing and delivering professional development and evaluating programs, among others.
+They are selected based on their expertise in teaching social studies or a related subject at any level; and on a desire to balance expertise in civic literacy, developing curriculum, developing and delivering professional development, and evaluating programs, among others.
 See the Annex for Representation and Expertise.

-EC will serve as a secretariat for the ACOE, which will be chaired by senior management of the agency's Public Affairs and Civic Education branch.
+Elections Canada will serve as a secretariat for the ACOE, which will be chaired by senior management of the agency's Public Affairs and Civic Education branch.
 The agency will organize meetings, including agenda items and material, and invite all participants to be equal contributors.
-EC will provide logistical, reporting and general support for the ACOE meetings, as well as between meetings for ad hoc engagement or targeted consultation.
+Elections Canada will provide logistical, reporting and general support for ACOE meetings as well as for ad hoc engagement or targeted consultation.

-During their term, ACOE members will be asked to attend up to two consultation sessions per year, one virtually and one in-person in the National Capital Region, usually in the fall and winter.
-Throughout the year, ACOE members may also be consulted from a distance, individually or in a virtual discussion group, as required.
-These may take the form of pre-meeting preparations, consultations on direction or details of specific initiatives, advice on provincial liaison and meeting follow-up.
+During their term, ACOE members will be asked to attend up to two consultation sessions per year, one virtually and one in-person in the National Capital Region (Ottawa–Gatineau), usually in the fall and winter.
+Throughout the year, ACOE members may also be consulted from a distance, either individually or in a virtual discussion group, as required.
+They may be consulted for meeting preparation, for direction or details on specific initiatives, as provincial liaisons, or for a meeting follow-up.

-It is expected that meetings will be two days in length, requiring four days' commitment per year, plus travel time.
-EC will determine the structure of the meetings, depending on the status of initiatives under development, current issues, the need for particular consultations and any other issue that might be generated by ACOE members.
+It is expected that meetings will last two days, requiring four days' commitment per year, plus travel time.
+Elections Canada will determine the structure of the meetings, depending on the status of initiatives under development, current issues, the need for particular consultations, and any other matters that might be raised by ACOE members.
 The time commitment for consultation between meetings will vary from year to year, but it is expected to be a maximum of 20 hours annually.

 Location, travel and expenses

 The meetings will take place in the National Capital Region (Ottawa–Gatineau).
-Elections Canada will coordinate the travel and fully cover the expenses associated with participating in face-to-face meetings will be coordinated and covered in full by EC.
-Travel expenses will be reimbursed as per the Treasury Board of Canada's Directive on Travel, Hospitality, Conference and Event Expenditures for non-public servant travel.
-Should practising teachers require supply teachers while they attend meetings in the National Capital Region, this would be considered on an individual basis, where appropriate.
+Elections Canada will coordinate the travel and fully cover the expenses associated with participating in face-to-face meetings.
+Travel expenses will be reimbursed as per the Treasury Board of Canada's Directive on Travel, Hospitality, Conference and Event Expenditures for non public servant travel.
+Should practising teachers require supply teachers while they attend meetings in the National Capital Region, reimbursement for this expense would be considered on an individual basis, where appropriate.

 Confidentiality and impartiality